Estafet-LTD/DevOpsDemo/ADDING_FEATURES.md

 You must find and modify a suitable template file online or else create your own file. there are examples online e.g. at  _https://github.com/openshift/origin/tree/master/examples/db-templates_

 In this case we have chosen mongodb-ephemeral-template.json and placed it in  _/home/engineer/ocp/pods/_

+The amended file is in  _mongodb-ephemeral-template.yaml_  as an example

 If you wish to create persistent application containers there will be a need to create a persistent volume (pv) - see the example in  _/home/engineer/ocp/pods/jenkins-deployment.sh_  which creates storage folders and permissions in  _/srv/nfs_ and calls  _jenkins-pv.yaml_ to create the persistent volume